 If you don't have supportive people in your life, seek them out.
 There are people out there who care about you and believe in your potential.
 See if your high school or college has a mentoring program.
 Some of these programs may be linked with career planning and the college application process.
-Church youth groups, athletic teams, and community sponsored programs like Big Brothers/Big Sisters programs could be potential sources of support too.
+Youth groups, team sports, and community sponsored programs like Boys & Girls Clubs could be potential sources of support too.

 LESSON TWO

-OPTION (3)

-Start by welcoming youth into the room and direct them where to sit.

-(5 minutes)

-(5 minutes)

 You can say "Once everyone gets settled and quiet, we will start.
 I will begin by playing the second short episode from the BRAVE series.
 Afterwards, we will discuss what we watched."

-Play Episode 2 - https://youtu.be/9aRxIQd_62E (2:19 minutes)
+Play Episode 2 - https://youtu.be/9aRxIQd\62E (2:19 minutes)

-Themes:

-- Raised by a Grandparent

-- Native Pride
+- Raised by a Grandparent - Native Pride

 You can say "What are your initial thoughts with this video?
 Do any of you identify with a character in the clip?
 Tell us a little about that."

 Allow participants to respond by either raising their hands or shouting out their answers.

-(25 minutes)

 You can say, "Thank you for sharing your thoughts and experiences with this video.
 Today I want to focus on Native Pride.
 Let's take some time to talk about our cultural values."

 Pass out Handout with Medicine Wheel.

 You can say, "The Medicine Wheel, sometimes known as the Sacred Hoop, has been used by generations of various, but not all, Native American tribes for health and healing.
-It symbolizes dimensions of health and the cycles of life and seasons.
+It symbolizes four parts of health and the cycles of life and seasons.
+All four parts of health (physical, mental, spiritual, and emotional) are related to one another.
+When you are not doing well in one area, your whole self feels it.
 I would like for us to take some time looking at our own lives and how our Native culture has helped us and can continue to help us.
-If you have haven't had the opportunity to use your Native culture yet, that's ok!
+If you haven't had the opportunity to use your Native culture yet, that's ok!
 My hope is that we can work together today to see how our ways can strengthen us and prepare us for whatever life might throw our way."

 Using a white board or flip chart at the front of the room, draw your own Medicine Wheel (Virtual Adaptation: use the Zoom whiteboard feature for sharing).
-Start with the "emotional" quadrant and move clockwise around the circle.
-Have the youth raise their hands or shout out what emotional support looks like to them.
-Have them draw upon their cultural strengths like family, community gatherings, traditional practices like the sweat lodge or powwows.
-After moving through the whole circle, ask the participants what they can do for their community to strengthen the circle.
-(5 minutes) Thank youth for coming, participating, and being honest.
+Start with the "physical" quadrant and move clockwise around the circle.
+Have the youth raise their hands or shout out what physical support looks like to them (ex: exercising - like traditional dancing, running, basketball).
+Have them draw upon their cultural strengths like family, community gatherings, traditional practices like the smudging or powwows.

+Thank youth for coming, participating, and being honest.
 Remind them that you are available if the content triggers any past trauma of experiencing alcohol abuse or domestic violence.